diskoverdata/diskover-docs/source_files/config_diskoveradmin_main.md

 #### Top Paths
 <img src="images/button_edition_professional.png" width="125">&nbsp;&nbsp;<img src="images/button_edition_enterprise.png" width="125">&nbsp;&nbsp;<img src="images/button_edition_media.png" width="125">&nbsp;&nbsp;<img src="images/button_edition_life_science.png" width="125">

-By default, users will see a list of all volumes indexed by Diskover in the left pane of the user interface.
-You can however create Top Paths to organize your volumes (by location, project, etc.).
+By default, users will see a list of all volumes scanned by Diskover in the left pane of the user interface.
+You can, however, create Top Paths to organize your volumes (by location, project, etc.).
 In this example, note that the first collapsible option will always be **All Top Paths** and will list all your repositories.

 <img src="images/top_path_by_location.png" width="300">